Ponemon Institute Fellows

 Puhlmann also held senior positions at Nortel Networks and START Amadeus, and was an independent security consultant with clients such as the State of California and other foreign States.
 He maintains numerous security certifications, including CISSP-ISSMP and CISM.
 He has held Board of Directors positions in the past (ISACA Silicon Valley) and is currently a Director on the Board of the Cloud Security Alliance, a Director on the International Board of Directors of ISSA, a Board member of OVAL (Open Vulnerability and Assessment Language), an Advisory Board member for several Security Companies and has been called as a subject matter expert by ISACA and ISC2.
 He was also a member of the Advisory Council for the CISO Forum of ISSA.

-Ransome is the author of several published books, including Wireless Operational Security, VoIP Security, Instant Messaging (IM) Security, Business Continuity Planning and Disaster Recovery Guide for Information Security Managers, Wireless Security: Know It All, and recently completed Cloud Computing: Implementation, Management, and Security published by CRC Press.
-He also developed the initial wireless, network architecture, SCADA, and VoIP security leading practices for the Federal Communications Commission Network Reliability and Interoperability Council Focus Group on Cybersecurity Homeland Defense.
+Ransome recently authored his 10th information security book “Core Software Security: Security at the Source.”
+He also developed the initial wireless, network architecture, SCADA, Cryptography, and VoIP security leading practices for the Federal Communications Commission Network Reliability and Interoperability Council Focus Group on Cybersecurity – Homeland Defense.

 Steve Ransom-Jones has worked in the field of information security for over twenty-five years where he has developed a passion for adapting methodologies to assess and solve unstructured problems.
 He is currently responsible for establishing and managing the IT security and privacy function for Hollister Incorporated, a medical device manufacturer.